t-geindre/php-gpio/README.md

 Understanding I/O permissions
 -----------------------------

-Permissions make sense: it's bad practice to run Apache2 user as root, such practice isn't security-aware & therefore not recommeded in an Internet environment.
+Permissions make sense: it's bad practice to run your webserver user (say, Apache2's www-data) as root, such practice isn't security-aware & therefore not recommeded in an Internet environment.

 In order to blink a led without exposing you Raspbery Pi to security issues,